-32. Review electricity bill
+32. Review the electricity bill

 Carefully review your electric bill each month before paying it.
 This helps you check whether the reading is accurate on the bill as on the meter.
-Ensure that rates applied and calculations are accurate.
+Ensure that rates are applied and calculations are accurate.

-If there is any mistake which is costing you more money then go to electricity authorities office and tell them to cut your bill.
+If there is any mistake which is costing you more money then go to the electricity authorities office and tell them to cut your bill.
 So you only pay what is fair.

-33. Keep water heater temperature at 60
+33. Keep the water heater temperature at 60

 34. Replace old filaments with LED bulbs